docker/docs/datacenter/dtr/2.2/guides/configure/setup-scanning-dtr.md

 > **Tip**: DTR also checks for CVE database updates when scanning is first enabled, and when you switch update modes.
 If you need to check for a CVE database update immediately, you can briefly switch modes from online to offline and back again.

-### Update scanning database - offline mode
+### Update CVE database - offline mode

-To update the CVE database for your DTR instance when it cannot contact the update server you will download and install a `.tar` file.
-This file contains the database updates.
+To update the CVE database for your DTR instance when it cannot contact the update server, you download and install a `.tar` file that contains the database updates.
 Contact your Docker Support representative for an updated database file.

 <!-- TODO: update when Store updates available.
 1. Log in to the Docker Store.